nabilnaja/Algorithm-Design-Manual/src/chapter4/exercise8/README.md

 (b) Use bucket sort (a bucket by company) and count number of element per bucket.
 Time complexity is O(n + m). n is the number of books and m is the number of company's.
 O(n) is for the bucket sort, then O(m) to get the size of each bucket.

+(c) Sort all book checkout cards using the name and keep only one card per name.

+Time complexity is O(n log n) + O(n).
+O(n log n) for sorting the cars, then O(n) to go through the sorted cards, counting them and ignoring the duplicates.